rekalogika/rekalogika.dev/docs/file/06-derivation.md

 :::

-## Filters
+## Filter Pattern

-Derivation is the building block of filters.
-A filter is a service that creates a derived file from a source file.
+Derivation can be used as the building block of filters.
+A filter is a service that perform opportunistic creation and caching of a derived file from a source file.

 A filter can be applied to a `FileInterface` and does the following:

 1. Obtain the original file.
 2. Determine the derivation ID from the parameters provided by the caller.
 For